PSSRA/pssra.github.io/content/join/bylaws.md

 Bylaws may be amended, added, or removed by a two-thirds majority vote by the membership, with quorum of no less than 25% of active vetted members.
 A period of at least two weeks will be given for this to be completed, and all available communication methods shall be utilized to solicit responses.

-⚠️ pastoral note: this is as far as my edits got

 # **ARTICLE FOUR: ORGANIZERS**

 ## **SECTION ONE: STATEMENT OF INTENT**